ONSdigital/eq-submission-confirmation-consumer/README.md

 **Secret Manager in GCP**

 Firstly check that Secret Manager in GCP is enabled, if not enable it.
-You can add the `notify_api_key` manually in the UI and update `App Engine default service account` to have `Secret Manager Secret Accessor` to the new `notify_api_key`.
+You can add the `notify_api_key` manually in the UI or use the gcloud commands below.
+If doing it manually, go to Secret Manager in GCP and click `Create Secret`, enter the name as `notify_api_key` and your secret value, a region can also be set if required.

+Once the secret has been created, click on the name `notify_api_key` and expand the info panel on the right if not already showing.
+In this menu click add member and fill out the form, member should be `<project_id>@appspot.gserviceaccount.com` and role should be `Secret Manager Secret Accessor`

-or you can run the following gcloud commands
+If using gcloud commands run the following

 ```
 gcloud secrets create notify_api_key --data-file=<data_file> --project=<project_id> --replication-policy=<replication-policy> --locations=<locations>